 This has been a long time coming.
-The fall of the euro seems to be upon us, and if you’re like me with savings in the US, you’ve popped some bottles and smile ear to ear every time you hit up the ATM.
-And rightfully so, the euro is at a 12-year low and after getting killed on the exchange rate when transferring savings to buy our house, car and more over the years, I think my little happy dance is warranted.
+The fall of the euro seems to be upon us and has just hit a 20-year low.
+If you’re like me and live abroad with savings in the US or get paid in USD, you’ve popped some bottles and smile ear to ear every time you hit up the ATM.
+And rightfully so, the euro is at an all-time low and after getting killed on the exchange rate when transferring savings to buy our house, car and more over the years, I think my little happy dance is warranted.

 All kinds of things make an American in France extremely happy.
-I speak for myself, but care packages, seeing that an American movie is offered in VO at the local cinema, discovering a new coffee shop, the supermarket changing their hours to open on Sunday mornings and more all put a little pep in my step.
+I speak for myself, but care packages, seeing that an American movie is offered in VO at the local movie theater, discovering a new coffee shop, the supermarket changing their hours to open on Sunday mornings and more all put a little pep in my step.

 It’s the little things, right?

 And when the euro is down?
-HOLY HELL that is the best news ever.
+HOLY HECK, that is the best news ever.
 Over the last couple of years, anything below 1 euro = USD 1.30 would leave me feeling good, but with the current exchange rate, I don’t even think there’s a word to describe my happiness.
 Ecstatic comes pretty close, though.

-When you’re paid in dollars and your savings is in dollars, the fact that the euro is down makes going to the ATM fun and pain free.
+When you’re paid in dollars and your savings is in dollars, the fact that the euro is down makes going to the ATM a lot less painful than it has been in years.
 When you buy something on your American credit card in Europe and see the exchange rate, you no longer want to cover your eyes and run.

 How can the weak euro benefit you?